kavispires/tardedivertida/ONBOARD_GAME.md

 ## Cloud functions

-All file paths here are related to `/functions/src`.
+All file paths here are relative to `/functions/src`.

 ### Constants